by Michael Maciel

 Humans have always been at odds with the automatic mind of nature, because we are self-conscious.
 We have the ability to take what nature has given us and create with it something entirely new.

-Nature does that too, through the processes of evolution, but it does so out of adaptation.
-We do it, not necessarily to adapt, but because we can.
+Nature does that too, through the processes of evolution, but it does so for the sake of adaptation.
+We do it, not necessarily to adapt, but to explore its possibilities.

 Some of the things we create have no practical use at all in terms of evolutionary adaptation, but we create them nonetheless.
 Art is a good example.